BlwAvg/helpers/Kea Stork Installation.md

 **Notes:**
 - Curl scripts are provided by Cloudsmith and automatically add the repos to /etc/apt/sources.d
+- This installs the lastes dev version, if you want something specifc look up the repo (provided below) and install whatever package you want.
 - Kea is systemctl enabled and started on install, Stork is not.
 This is pending the DB setup.
 - For installing the repo make sure to install isc-* so it will use the newly added repo and the default Debian package.